-Fruits of the Path to Awakening –
+Fruits of Awakening –

 Excerpts from Chapter 1 – The Sense of Mystery

 It is necessary to insist on the fact that all the higher states of being and consciousness that she may experience at certain moments during her meditation sessions or during the efforts she makes in the course of her activities in external life, by their nature, can only remain, for a long time yet, enigmas that are beyond her.
 Very fortunately, this aspect of her being remains, to a greater or lesser degree, a mystery beyond her human capacity for understanding, because as long as the Infinite remains a enigma that escapes her, she will be encouraged not to neglect her duty towards this aspect of her double nature, in other words, to try to keep living within her this Ineffable, Impersonal Feeling to which she has awakened.

 She needs to realize that it is of the highest importance for her to carry continually within herself a sense of mystery, so that her meditation does not fall little by little into a routine and banal practice, as is the case for so many seekers, including in a good number of monasteries and ashrams in the West, as well as the East—a routine that tragically obstructs the path that would lead them to the discovery of their Celestial Origin. (…/)

 In order for the aspirant to be supported in her efforts to remain inwardly deeply present and conscious of herself, the sense of mystery must always remain alive within her, accompanying her everywhere and in all that she does: the mystery of this enigmatic silent call that makes itself felt within her at the most unexpected moments and that is beyond her, the mystery of the Impersonal that she carries within her and that she wishes to recognize and apprehend, the mystery of the Cosmos, the mystery of the aim of Creation, the mystery of her own life, of her consciousness, of her mind, and so on.